Dedekind domains and ideals #

 Nonzero fractional ideals in a Dedekind domain are units.

-This is also available as _root_.mul_inv_cancel
+This is also available as _root_.mul_inv_cancel, using the

-instance defined below.
+comm_group_with_zero instance defined below.

-This is also available as _root_.div_eq_mul_inv
+This is also available as _root_.div_eq_mul_inv, using the

-instance defined below.
+comm_group_with_zero instance defined below.

-are equivalent ways
+is_dedekind_domain and is_dedekind_domain_inv are equivalent ways

 to express that an integral domain is a Dedekind domain.